 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, access (mobility), X-rays and infection prevention and control.
+These included audits of dental care records, X-rays and infection prevention and control.
 They had clear records of the results of these audits and the resulting action plans and improvements.
-We discussed the outcome of the record card audit and the dentists gave examples of improvements that had been made.
-This included dentists being more thorough in inputting recall dates and ensuring justification for X-rays were being recorded.

-The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
 Nurses and administration staff had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.

 Staff told us they completed mandatory training, including medical emergencies and basic life support, each year.
-Other areas of joint training included infection control and safeguarding which were usually discussed as refreshers during practice meetings (staff also completed these formally).
+We saw examples of other training attended by staff.
+Team meetings were also used for informal training.
+We reviewed team meeting minutes and saw example of training which included health and safety at work.

 The General Dental Council requires clinical staff to complete continuous professional development.
 Staff told us the practice provided support and encouragement for them to do so.